Asymmetric Feedback Learning in Online Convex Games: Convergence Results for Convex Games

-\end{theorem} Note that the design of the positive sequences $\eta_{z,t}$, $\eta_{f,t}$ and $\delta_{t}$ does not require the knowledge of the total number of episodes $T$.
-Using these sequences, Theorem~\ref{theorem:No-regret} shows that Algorithm~\ref{alg:algorithm_asym} achieves no-regret learning for all agents, although agents that have access to first-order gradient information have a smaller regret bound in terms of $T$ compared to agents with access to zeroth-order oracles.
+The design of the positive sequences $\eta_{z,t}$, $\eta_{f,t}$ and $\delta_{t}$ does not require the knowledge of the total number of episodes $T$.
+Using these sequences, Theorem~\ref{theorem:No-regret} shows that Algorithm~\ref{alg:algorithm_asym} achieves sub-linear regret for all agents, although agents that have access to first-order gradient information have a smaller regret bound in terms of $T$ compared to agents accessing zeroth-order oracles.

-Algorithm~\ref{alg:algorithm_asym} is a combination of the pure first-order and zeroth-order methods.
 Using similar techniques as in \cite{hazan2016introduction}, one can show that the pure first-order method achieves a regret of $\mathcal{O}\left( T^{1/2} \right)$ while the pure zeroth-order method achieves a regret of $ \mathcal{O}\left( N^{1/4}T^{3/4} \right)$.
-For the agents with access to zeroth-order oracles, the regret bound achieved by Algorithm~\ref{alg:algorithm_asym} is always better than that achieved by the pure zeroth-order method.
-Therefore, Algorithm~\ref{alg:algorithm_asym} not only ensures that the agents with access to first-order gradient feedback inherit the lower regret bound $\mathcal{O}\left( T^{1/2} \right)$ of the pure first-order method, but also improves the regret bound of the agents with access to zeroth-order oracles, compared to the regret achieved by the pure zeroth-order method.
+We observe that the regret for agents with first-order gradient information is not affected by the asymmetric setting.
+This is due to the facts that other agents' varying actions can be deemed as a source of varying cost functions and first-order gradient descent update is no-regret under varying cost functions.
+However, the agents with zeroth-order oracles are affected by this discoordination induced by the asymmetric setting.
+Specifically, the dynamics of the first-order agents directly affect the cost function values, thereby affecting the zeroth-order gradient estimates.
+Despite this, we show that the constructed gradient estimate is an unbiased estimate of the gradient of the newly constructed smooth function, and the regret bound of zeroth-order agents achieved by Algorithm~\ref{alg:algorithm_asym} is always better than that achieved by the pure zeroth-order method.
+Therefore, Algorithm~\ref{alg:algorithm_asym} not only ensures that the agents accessing first-order gradient information inherit the lower regret bound $\mathcal{O}\left( T^{1/2} \right)$ of the pure first-order method, but also improves the regret bound of the agents accessing zeroth-order oracles, compared to the regret achieved by the pure zeroth-order method.
 Let the total regret denote the sum of every agent's regret, which we denote by $R = \sum_{i_z \in \mathcal{N}_z} R_{i_z } +\sum_{i_f \in \mathcal{N}_f} R_{i_f }$.
 The total regret achieved by Algorithm~\ref{alg:algorithm_asym} is lower bounded by that of the pure zeroth-order method and upper bounded by that of the pure first-order method.